If your cat over-grooms so much that he's going bald, follow vet Elise Robertson's advice.

 (Q) My cat over-grooms, sometimes to such an extent that his tummy and back legs are bald.
 The vet keeps giving him steroid injections but they never seem to help.
 What could be wrong?

 Vet Elise Robertson says: The majority of cats who over-groom are usually suffering from either a primary skin condition or pain.
-There are also many cases where stress can be the major inciting cause; but first we need to rule out all other medical causes.
+There are also many cases where overgrooming is due to stress can be the major inciting cause; but first we need to rule out all other medical causes.

 If your cat is over-grooming you will notice patches of broken or sparse hair, complete hair loss in areas and occasionally damage to the underlying skin.
 An affected cat may lick, chew, pluck or bite areas of hair or skin and the behaviour can be difficult to interrupt.